vanOosterhoutLab/HybridCheck/use_hybrids.md

 if(!'IRanges' %in% installed.packages()){biocLite('IRanges', ask = F)}
 if(!'HybridCheck' %in% installed.packages()){library(devtools); install_github('Ward9250/HybridCheck', ref = 'master')}
 ```
-This bit of code explicitly downloads the dependencies HybridCheck needs in addition to HybridCheck.
+This bit of code explicitly downloads the dependencies HybridCheck needs in
+addition to the HybridCheck package itself.

 You can then run HybridCheck with the web-app by pasting the following in the R console: